/

 {Exhibit B}: We delivered the order confirmation and redemption code to the email address the cardholder provided at the point of the original transaction on [add date].

-{Exhibit C}: The cardholder redeemed the digital good they purchased on [add date] at [add time].
+{Exhibit C}: The cardholder redeemed the digital good they purchased on [add date] at [add time], as evidenced by the server logs and IP address records attached.

-{Exhibit D}: We tried to resolve the cardholder’s issue on [add date] by contacting them directly with the redemption details showing that the digital goods had been claimed.
+{Exhibit D}: We attempted to resolve the cardholder's issue on [add date] by contacting them directly with the redemption details showing that the digital goods had been claimed.

-If you have any questions or need any further details, please reply directly to this email.
+If you have any questions or need further details, please reply directly to this email.

 Sincerely,